Women Empowerment Centre

 A MISSION TO CHANGE LIVES OF UNDERPRIVILEGED WOMEN

 Empowering women is the only way to strengthen society.
-In our community, women have faced a range of structural and social barriers in fully participating in the Indian economy, which not only hinders their individual growth but also limits our nation’s ability to continue to modernize.
+In our community, women have faced a range of structural and social barriers in fully participating in the South Sudanese economy, which not only hinders their individual growth but also limits our nation’s ability to continue to modernize.
 Women’s empowerment is about providing women with knowledge rather than securing their fundamental rights.
-In India, 70% of the population lives in rural regions that are deprived of economic and social benefits.
-In India, one in every 14 women is a widow.
+In South Sudan, 70% of the population lives in rural regions that are deprived of economic and social benefits.
+In South Sudan, one in every 14 women is a widow.
 About 68% of widows live in rural regions, and 75% of the rural population survives on just INR 33 per day.
 The socio-economic imbalance deprives most rural women of fundamental rights.
 Empowering women through skill development is the key to poverty reduction and social upliftment with manifold impacts on personal development, family subsistence, children’s education, decision-making, gender equality and respect.
 Women do not get equal opportunities to earn a livelihood compared to men.
 Women’s empowerment helps women to build up their earning capacity, creating a unique identity through gender equality.

 Women’s Empowerment endeavors to make a positive impact on the lives of widows and women who are below the poverty line (BPL) and provide them with the opportunity to pursue their dreams so that they can live their lives with dignity and become self-reliant, which they really deserve.